liam2258/PortfolioWebsite/README.md

 # PortfolioWebsite

-A personal portfolio website created using the React framework and responsive design.
+A personal portfolio website created using the React framework and responsive web design.

 ## Methods